PradipKarki/development-practices/standards/react-practices/composition-over-customization.md

 title for our new fruit.
 Most importantly, why are we touching a `Page` component when nothing about the `Page` layout itself is changing?

+As the Page gets more complicated, one common approach could be to factor out `Title` and `Main` into their own components, each taking a `fruit` prop.
+Adding a new fruit in this case would avoid having to touch `Page` directly, but it would now have to update `Title` and `Main`, which are further down the React tree.
+How confident are you _now_ that you will find all of the places where an update must be made?

 ## Refactoring to use Composition

 Similar to our `<Title />` refactor, let's restruture this application to make